opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 !![Reveling server in QField](../../assets/images/changing_default_qfieldcloud_server_qfield.png,250px)

+!!!
+Note
+    It's important to note that QField Sync does not support the same cloud project in multiple QGIS profiles.
+As a recommendation use the default profile for your working projects to avoid synchronization issues.

 ### Create and configure your Cloud project

 Create a new project by clicking the cloud button, down-left.
 First, you will need to choose how to create the new project between